• Skip to primary navigation

 I haven’t tried this with quick oats, which have more of a powdery texture and probably wouldn’t crisp up as much.
 But, use what you have.

 Almond Flour: To keep this gluten-free, we’re using almond flour (affiliate link), which is simply ground almonds.
 I store mine in my freezer to keep it fresh for a long time.
-I also use it in my Torta Caprese chocolate cake.
+I also use it in my Torta Caprese chocolate cake and homemade almond paste.

 Maple Syrup: Use pure maple syrup instead of regular syrup.
 It has a richer and fuller flavor without any artificial ingredients or preservatives.